Here is a full traditional Thanksgiving Day menu!

-- In a large bowl, mash half of the the sweet potatoes and leave the other half cubed.
+- In a large bowl, add half of the sweet potatoes and mash them well.

 - In a small butter pot, brown 2 tablespoon of the butter.
 Add heavy whipping cream/milk and the sugar.
 Let it come to a simmer on low heat making sure to stir/whisk the whole time.

-- Mix the butter pot contents with the sweet potatoes.
+- Mix the butter pot contents with the sweet potatoes in the bowl.

-- Put the sweet potatoes in an oven safe pan and spread it out evenly with a spatula so the top has a flat surface.
+- Put the sweet potatoe mixture in an oven safe pan and spread it out evenly with a spatula so the top has a flat surface.